catarinapmartins/mission-devpossible/README.md

     Proposed Solutions:

-    - Start assessing which projects/developers can move to the cloud environemnt.
+    - Start assessing which projects/developers can move to the cloud environment.

     Expected Outcome: